feichai0017/QuillSQL/docs/src/modules/storage.md

 - Implement a toy columnar handle to show how the execution engine can stay agnostic to storage layout.
-- Use `ScanOptions::projection` to push down column pruning into `TableIterator`.
+- Extend the `TableHandle::full_scan` / `TableIterator` plumbing to accept projection hints so students can experiment with column pruning.
 - Enable `RUST_LOG=storage::table_heap=trace` and trace MVCC version chains as updates occur.